-Be forewarned, the trailhead parking area is often overflowing down the access road.
+This is a good hike for people looking for solitude and dramatic, up-close views of Mt.
+Sneffels.
 Don’t let the crowded parking lot deter you.
-Most hikers are headed for the Blue Lakes trail.
-You will likely have the Blaine Basin trail mostly to yourself.
+Most hikers are headed for the Blue Lakes basin.
+You will have the Blaine Basin trail mostly to yourself.

 Trailhead to Blaine Basin